 Any degenerative disease is a life sentence, but with Lewy Body Dementia, it has an indeterminate duration, and its course will differ for each sufferer.
 I know some people who have suffered rapid progression with precipitous declines, and others who have had years of relative stability.
 People also rally in many cases from what seem to be devastating setbacks.
 I have seen what appear to be miraculous recoveries; and others where the “recovery” means more that it is slightly up from the pit, and creates a new “normal.”

 Our specialist in Geriatric Psychiatry said that the “average” duration from diagnosis to passing is 2-7 years.
 Whoa!
 Nevertheless, there certainly is still hope.
-Our loved one was diagnosed in 2008, when she was 79 years of age, and she is still in remarkably good condition physically and cognitively today.
-She is not in fabulous condition, but “remarkable under the circumstances” as our Geriatric Psychiatrist said.
-But all will have different progressions, and we have been fortunate to have had a slower one than many.
+Our loved one was diagnosed in 2008, when she was 79 years of age, and she maintained remarkably good condition physically and cognitively until she contracted an aggressive pneumonia and died a few days later in August 2016.
+She was not in fabulous condition, but “remarkable under the circumstances” as our Geriatric Psychiatrist said.
+But all will have different progressions, and we were fortunate to have had a slower one than many.

 The “phases” and “stages” of Lewy Body Dementia are frequently referred to.
 Very, very little benefit or clarity will be gained by trying to apply linear benchmarks.
 The condition is too fluid and variable.
 Applying stages will likely be almost completely inaccurate, indeterminate, and irrelevant, at least until the so-called “final stages”.
 LBD, by definition, has wildly fluctuating levels of cognition, memory, behaviours, physical ability — so what may seem like a mid-phase one moment may seem either like early-stage at another moment, or late stage at another time…all in the same day.
 It’s likely best to avoid reading too much into any of the so-called stages or phases: the progress of the condition will be repeatedly marked by unexpected moves forwards, backwards and sideways.
 Be prepared for surprises.